alukosdev/ccsp/standards/enisa-cloud-computing.md

 ---
 categories: [Standards, Risk Management Standards]
+icon: stop
 tags: [enisa]
 ---

+!!!danger
+This page has not yet been revised for 2022.
+!!!

 # ENISA Cloud Computing: Benefits, Risks, and Recommendations for Information Security